Working Papers

 Demand Externalities from Co-Location

-(with B. Sen, K. Sudhir and N. Yang), revise and resubmit for 2nd round review at QME
+(with B. Sen, K. Sudhir and N. Yang), revise and resubmit at QME

 We illustrate an approach to measure demand externalities from co-location by estimating household-level changes in grocery spending at a supermarket among households that also buy gas at a co-located gas station, relative to those who do not.
 Controlling for observable and unobserved selection in the use of the gas stations, we find significant demand externalities; on average a household that buys gas has a 7.7% to 9.3% increase in spending on groceries.
 Accounting for differences in gross margins, the profit from the grocery spillovers is 130% to 150% the profit from gasoline sales.
 The spillovers are moderated by store loyalty, with the gas station serving to cement the loyalty of store-loyal households.
 The grocery spillover effects are significant for traditional grocery products, but 23% larger for convenience stores.
 Thus co-location of a new category impacts both inter-format competitions with respect to convenience stores (selling the new category) and intra-format competition with respect to other supermarkets (selling the existing categories).
 More…